araffin/academic-kickstart/content/post/rliable/index.md

 ## Probability of Improvement

-Finally, to test whether an algorithm X is probably better or not than an algorithm Y, rliable uses a modified [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test):
+Finally, to test whether an algorithm X is probably better or not than an algorithm Y, rliable uses a the U-statistic from a [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test):

 <object width="100%" type="image/svg+xml" data="./proba_improvement.svg"></object>